AI agents now decide.Make sure they pick you.

 Content marketing and authority building become performance channels, not just brand exercises.
 The press mention you publish today is the citation an agent uses to recommend you in 90 days.
 The comparison page you build this quarter is what gets pulled into a Perplexity answer next quarter.
 Top-of-funnel and bottom-of-funnel are merging.

-Let me address the “apps are dead” narrative directly, because it keeps coming up and it's wrong.
+Let me address the “app stores are dead” narrative directly, because it keeps coming up and it's wrong.

-This is exactly why we built our App Discovery Optimisation service - to ensure your app is the one that AI agents recommend, across every surface where the recommendation might happen.
+This is exactly why we built our App AI Visibility Optimisation service - to ensure your app is the one that AI agents recommend, across every surface where the recommendation might happen.

 How to Position Your App for Agent-Mediated Discovery